 Your budget would determine your choice.

-5. What are the things to bear in mind in the usage of a vibratory dryer machine?
+5. What are the things to bear in mind when using a vibratory dryer machine?

 Post-drying machine maintenance

-After a successful drying of parts in a Vibratory dryer machine, the machine needs to be cared for through rinsing in freshwater.
+After a successful drying of parts in a vibratory dryer machine, the machine needs to be cared for through rinsing using freshwater.